wavefrontHQ/docs/pages/doc/hello_wavefront_aws_tutorial.md

 1. On a web browser tab, log in to your AWS account.
 1. Search for the **IAM** (AWS Identity and Access Management) service and click it to open the service.
 1. Click **Roles** in the left panel and click **Create role**.
-1. Create an AWS account:
+1. Create aa trusted entity:
     1. Click the **AWS Account** tile and select **Another AWS account**.
     1. Enter the **Account ID**: Copy the **Account ID** value shown in the AWS integration setup instructions and paste it here.
         ![A diagram that shows where the account ID is on the Wavefront integration and an arrow pointing how to copy and paste on the AWS account.](images/hello_tutorial_aws_account_ID.png)